 Caucasian

-Josh Turner, a celebrated country and gospel artist, began developing his distinctive bass vocals at a young age.
-He enjoyed tremendous success during the 2000s and early 2010s, earning recognition for his deep, resonant voice in the music industry.
+Josh Turner is a renowned figure in both country and gospel music, known for his powerful and distinctive bass vocals that he began cultivating from a young age.
+Throughout the 2000s and early 2010s, Turner achieved widespread acclaim, with his deep, resonant voice becoming a hallmark in the music industry.

 VoiceComedic